hjm113/ROS-Astar-Plugin/README.md

 # ROS Astar Planner Plugin
-This is the astar planner plugin for the move_base, which is the open source package of ROS.
+This is the astar planner plugin for the move_base package, which is the open source one of ROS.

-Important Note : To execute the plugin for Turtlebot3 burger, it is crucial to change the inflation radius of the costmap(In case you followed the emanual of turtlebot3 from Robotis).
-Otherwise, the planner can malfunction becuase it does not locate the start position of the turtlebot.
-I recommend to reduce it so that the free space area becomes larger.
+Add <param name="base_global_palnner" value="astar_planner/AstarPlanner" /> in the move_base.launch from the turtlebot3_navigation package.

+Then you can check the astar planner in Rviz.